rust-lang/rust-wiki-backup/Note-testsuite.md

 * Finding the command to compile a failing test: `make check-stage1-rpass TESTNAME=hello VERBOSE=1`
 * Running xfailed tests: `make check-stage1-rpass CHECK_XFAILS=1`

-## Compiler unit tests

-These are <a href="https://github.com/mozilla/rust/wiki/Unit-testing">unit tests</a> against rustc internals.
-They are part of the rustc crate, and use the standard Rust test runner.
-Their test runner is compiled to test/rustctest.stage[N]
+## Unit Tests

+Most crates include <a href="https://github.com/mozilla/rust/wiki/Unit-testing">unit tests</a> which are part of the crate they test.
+These crates are built with the --test flag and run as part of `make check`.

-Unit test for rustc go near the code they test and should be wrapped in a conditionally-compiled test module like so
+Tests should go near the code they test.
+If a module's tests require additional helper functions then they should be enclosed in a conditionally-compiled test module:

 ```
 #[cfg(test)]
 mod test {
+   fn helper_fn() { ... }

    #[test]
    fn resolve_fn_types() {
      ...